Tigrov/yii2-kendoui/README.md

 Kendo UI Extension for Yii 2
 ============

-Currently implemented DataSource which is generating on ActiveRecord model-base.
+Currently implemented DataSource which generating on ActiveRecord model-base.

 Can be used with:
 * Kendo Grid
 * Kendo List
-* other features are requiring DataSources
+* other features which requiring DataSources

 How to use?
 ------------